-Students Teachers / Staff Whānau External Supports Given strategies to talk about their learning with their teacher, friends and whānau Putting more meaningful comments and examples of work on Seesaw Our Kamo Primary School Curriculum (known as our green folder) Staff workshops on assessment Teachers showing each other what they do and what they know about assessment Teachers meet with or contact whānau each term Whānau surveys and interviews to see if we are meeting their needs Te MahauCurriculum OnlineMoney allocated in budget
+Students Teachers / Staff Whānau External Supports Given strategies to talk about their learning with their teacher, friends and whānau.
+Putting more meaningful comments and examples of work on Seesaw.
+Our Kamo Primary School Curriculum.
+Staff workshops on assessment.
+Teachers showing each other what they do and what they know about assessment.
+Teacher moderation groups to inform professional practice.
+Teachers meet with or contact whānau each term.
+Whānau surveys and interviews to see if we are meeting their needs.
+Te Mahau.Curriculum Online.Money allocated in budget.